-Experience the spectacle of the Changing of the Guard at Buckingham Palace with this small group walking tour.
-The Changing of the Guard ceremony is a quintessential London tradition that is full of classic British pomp and pageantry.
+Enjoy the Changing of the Guard at Buckingham Palace with this small group walking tour!
+This walking tour gets you up close for the best views of the Guard change in a historic Royal event filled with classic British pomp and pageantry.

-The tour starts at in front of The Old Star Pub opposite St James's Park Station.
-This is located opposite St James's Park Station (Broadway Exit).
-The address of The Old Star Pub is 66 Broadway, London, SW1H 0DB.
-Please meet your tour guide holding the yellow umbrella.
+The tour starts in front of The Old Star pub in St James's.
+The Old Star pub is opposite St James's Park Station (Broadway Exit).
+The address of The Old Star pub is 66 Broadway, London, SW1H 0DB.
+Please meet your tour guide who will be holding a yellow umbrella.

 The Changing of the Guard is a traditional ceremony showcasing the handover of duties between the King’s Guard.
 The ceremony features a precision display of marching, music, and military pageantry.
 Guards in iconic tunics and bearskin hats parade to live music.
 The event symbolizes British heritage and monarchy, blending discipline with centuries-old tradition.

 Buckingham Palace, the official London residence of the British monarch, is a symbol of the United Kingdom's heritage and royal tradition.
-Built in 1703 and expanded over centuries, it features 775 rooms, including the Throne Room and the opulent Ballroom.
-The iconic Changing of the Guard ceremony draws millions annually.
-Surrounded by lush gardens, the palace remains a working institution, hosting state events and providing a regal backdrop to national celebrations.
+Surrounded by lush gardens and Royal parks, the palace remains a working institution, hosting state events and providing a regal backdrop to national celebrations.

-St James's Palace is one of the oldest royal residences, dating back to 1536.
+St James's Palace is one of Britain's oldest royal residences.
 Built by Henry VIII, it served as the official residence of the monarch until the 18th century.
-Although no longer a royal residence, it remains an important ceremonial and administrative hub.
-Its historic rooms host key royal events, and it houses several royal offices.
-The palace’s iconic red brick façade is a symbol of British heritage.
+Its historic rooms host key royal events and house several royal offices with its iconic red brick façade being a symbol of British heritage.

 Clarence House, located in St James’s, London, is the official residence of King Charles III and his family.
-Built in the 1820s, it has served as a royal home for various members of the British monarchy.
-The house is a beautiful example of Regency architecture, featuring elegant interiors and a tranquil garden.
-Clarence House hosts official events and ceremonies, playing a significant role in the British royal family’s public life.
+It has served as a royal home for various members of the British monarchy and hosts official events and ceremonies, playing a significant role in the British royal family’s public life.

-St James's Park, located in central London, is one of the city's oldest and most beautiful royal parks.
+St James's Park is one of London's most beautiful royal parks.
 Spanning 57 acres, it features lush gardens, a serene lake, and picturesque views of Buckingham Palace.
 The park is home to diverse wildlife, including pelicans and swans.
-With walking paths, scenic bridges, and vibrant flowerbeds, St James's Park offers a peaceful escape in the heart of London, attracting both locals and visitors year-round.

 For a full refund, cancel at least 24 hours before the scheduled departure time.